 - Motorcycle mechanics: $36,870

 Keep in mind that the numbers above represent average salaries.
 It's possible to earn much more.
-For example, the Occupational Employment Statistics Query System tool reveals that the top 10 percent of auto body repairers in Pennsylvania made $70,530 or more in 2018.4
+For example, the Occupational Employment Statistics Query System tool reveals that the top 10 percent of auto body repairers in Pennsylvania made $70,530 or more in 2018.

 4. What Is the Job Outlook for Automotive Careers in Pennsylvania?

 Get on the Move With an Automotive School in Pennsylvania

 A more fulfilling future awaits you.
 The training you get at a Pennsylvania automotive school can open the door to a wide range of career possibilities.
 Why not begin by exploring the schools listed above?
 Or put your zip code into the following school finder to discover convenient programs in your area!